 Biomes

-Ever noticed that different plants live in different parts of the world?
-Learn about what a biome is and examples of biomes around the world with this fun biomes lapbook project.
+Have you ever noticed that different plants live in different parts of the world?
+With this fun biomes lap book project, you can learn about what a biome is and see examples of biomes around the world.

 Food Chain

-Explore the important role plants have as producers in the food chain.
+Explore the vital role plants have as producers in the food chain.
 Includes printable food chain worksheets.

 Honey Bee Life Cycle

-Bees are important pollinators for flowering plants.
-Find out some fun facts about honey bees with this printable bee life cycle lapbook activity.
+Bees are essential pollinators for flowering plants.
+Find some fun facts about honey bees with this printable bee life cycle lapbook activity.

 Life Cycle Of A Bean Plant

 Learn about green bean plants with these fun and free printable life cycle of a bean plant worksheets!
-Find out more about how beans grow and learn about the stages of bean growth.
+Learn more about how beans grow and learn about the stages of bean growth.

 Parts of a Flower